When Managed IT Makes Sense (And When It Doesn’t)

 ● A capable internal IT lead already covers the basics

 In these situations, paying for full-time monitoring, layered tooling, and ongoing management can create unnecessary cost without much added value.
+In some cases, we advise against managed IT altogether.

 A lighter support mix—project work, periodic reviews, or on-call assistance—can be the smarter move.
 You still get expert help when needed, without carrying a full managed relationship you don’t truly use.